Video Overview: Bank On Yourself in a Nutshell

 I thought the clip was to the point and was a quick listen.
 The cost to start was a little vague as I am sure there must be a minimum at least.
 I would have liked to heard more on what one would need to do to become an advisor.

 You can start at whatever level is comfortable for you.
-See my answer to the above post regarding becoming an advisor.
+See my answer to the above post regarding becoming a Bank On Yourself Professional.

 Thank You for your persistence………….